-Many vehicles will allow our TIPM Bypass Cables or TIPM Plug-In Relay Systems to work, but please note that we have not been able to test every vehicle.
+If you contacted us regarding a vehicle that is not listed within our vehicle finder, we suggest you read below to see if your vehicle is compatible with a bypass device.
+Many vehicles will allow our TIPM Bypass Cables or TIPM Plug-In Relay Systems to work, but please note that we have not been able to test every vehicle and fuse box configuration.
 Note that any Ram truck 2010 and older cannot be bypassed (read below for details and solutions).
 For our parts to work properly, the following must be true:

 - The order of components in the fuel pump circuit must be: +12 VDC ---> Fuel Pump Relay ---> Fuse Slot ---> Fuel Pump.